nathanwbailey/isitterrycrews/README.md

 `flask run`

-Local paths will need to be changed in source code
+Local paths will need to be changed in the source code